r-grandorder/tri-hermes/en/pages/Lostbelt/anastasia.md

 You have a long path ahead of you,and difficult choices to make.
 But I believe in you.

 **Avicebron:**
-...Fight hard, courageous young {(M) man /(F) woman}.
+...Fight hard, courageous young [♂ man /♀ woman].
 You are human, but I know you have the strength you need to fulfill your duty...!

 ---